haneborg/munchies/REFLECTIONS.md

 ## How the assignment was solved

-- Initialized the project using **React + Vite** for fast development and minimal configuration.
+1. Initialized the project using **React + Vite** for fast development and minimal configuration.
-- Analyzed the **Figma design** and decomposed it into logical, reusable React components.
+2. Analyzed the **Figma design** and decomposed it into logical, reusable React components.
-- Implemented the UI using dummy data to decouple layout and interaction from API concerns.
+3. Implemented the UI using dummy data to decouple layout and API.
-- Implemented a responsive layout supporting both mobile and desktop variants.
+4. Updated the UI to have a responsive layout supporting both mobile and desktop variants.
-- Integrated the provided API to populate the application with real data.
+5. Integrated the provided API to populate the application with real data.

 ## Improvements